the-teachingRSE-project/competencies/competencies.md

 - Research skills:
   - Optional domain mastery module: Additional minor research courses, but students with a home-domain already have the research part well-covered.
-  - Research tools module: Here we teach tools used to distribute and publish software, as well as introducing students to domain specific data repositories.
-Thereby gaining foundational knowledge in (\gls{SRU}, \gls{SP}, \gls{DOMREP}).
+  - Research tools module: Here we teach tools used to distribute and publish software, as well as introducing students to domain specific data repositories, thereby gaining foundational knowledge in (\gls{SRU}, \gls{SP}, \gls{DOMREP}).
   - Meta-research module: Here we teach people how research works.
 The research life cycle is introduced, as well as the data life cycle and the software life cycle are abstractly introduced.

 - Communication skills: